Welcome to the Nature Conservancy of Canada's website.

 NCC has taken steps to make all information received from our online visitors as secure as possible against unauthorised access and use.
 Personal information provided by customers is kept in our secure database.
 All information received from our customers is protected by our security measures, which are periodically reviewed.
 You should keep in mind, however, that no data transmission over the Internet is 100 per cent secure and any information disclosed online can potentially be collected and used by parties other than the intended recipient.

 NCC visitors and parents of children under age 13 who provide personal information to NCC can correct, update and delete personal information from our database at any time by sending an email to NCC by clicking on the hyperlink “Contact us” located at the bottom of each page of the NCC web sites.

 NCC and Canada’s New Privacy Legislation: Protecting your personal information

 NCC is in compliance with Canada’s Anti-Spam Legislation (CASL).
 While electronic messages of which the primary purpose is to raise funds for the charity are exempted from the legislation, we work hard to make sure that NCC’s digital marketing is in line with the industry standard and in compliance with CASL.

 Whenever we collect your personal information online, you have the option to opt-in or opt-out of receiving commercial electronic messages (CEM) from NCC.
 Once you have subscribed to NCC’s electronic communications, you can at any time unsubscribe from them or select the types of messages you are interested to receive.
 Supporters that opt-out from receiving CEMs from NCC will be unsubscribed upon request.
-To update your preferences, please follow this link or contact our Supporter Services at 245 Eglinton Avenue East, Toronto, ON M4P 3J1, by phone at 1-800-465-8005 or by email.
+To update your preferences, please contact our Supporter Services at 245 Eglinton Avenue East, Toronto, ON M4P 3J1, by phone at 1-800-465-8005 or by email.